-A traditional Japanese confection, Dorayaki is made of two hand-sized American-style pancakes sandwiched together with a sweet filling, the most popular of which is azuki red beans (anko).
+Traditional Japanese confection dorayaki is made of two hand-sized American-style pancakes sandwiched together with a sweet filling, the most popular of which is azuki red beans (anko).
 However, custard, chestnuts (kuri), and cream (matcha cream, cream with fruits, etc.) are also popular.
-The soft, moist honey pancake with sweet red bean filling goes perfectly with warm and slightly bitter Japanese green tea.
+The soft, moist and fluffy honey pancake with sweet red bean filling goes perfectly with warm and slightly bitter Japanese green tea.
 Enjoy these dorayaki as an on-the-go treat or as a lunchtime dessert.
-It’s wildly popular amongst the children and adult alike in Japan.
-Dorayaki is best described as a dessert with red bean filling between two slices of sweet fluffy pancakes.
+It’s wildly popular among both children and adults in Japan.

 Dorayaki may be perfect for people who have never had any traditional Japanese sweets because it doesn’t have any unusual ingredients.
-Dorayaki is also called Mikasa, from Mt.
-Mikasa in Nara, which is next to Osaka.
+Dorayaki is also called mikasa, from Mount Mikasa in Nara, which is next to Osaka.

 - 2/3 cup sugar